niskrev/PhDEcon108/docs/module-00-00_Syllabus.md

 ## Important course information

-Course assignments will be posted on
+Course assignments will be posted via Github.

 Class meetings will be held on Zoom.
 You will need a microphone and webcam (you need not always have your webcam on, but you will want to be able to be visible at times).

 ## Course goals

-* Learn
+* Obtain a basic knowledge of time series theory and methodology
-* Learn how to write code for time series data analysis using the Python and Jupyter Notebooks
+* Learn how to analyze time series data by exploratory analysis, model identification and fitting.
-* Fit time series models to data and evaluate their performance, and interpret the results of social behavioral experiments
+* Learn how to use Python to perform such analysis, by using existing libraries, as well as by writing own code to implement specific time series tasks.

 ## Grading

-Grades will be determined as follows: homework assignments (70%), midterm project (15%), final project (15%).
+Grades will be determined as follows: homework assignments (70%), midterm project (10%), final project (20%).

 ## Late Submissions
 No.